kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/55-one-component-per-file.md

 export default Option;
 ```

+## Don't forget to import React
-* There is no visual sign that react was used above but you need to import React here or you will get an error
+* **note** There is no visual sign that React was used above but you need to import React here or you will get an error
+  - Why?
-* The reason is this file has JSX and we need react to convert it into JavaScript
+    + The reason is this file has JSX and we need react to convert it into JavaScript
-* Make sure you import it like this:
+* **notes**
+  + In some modern frameworks like `Next` or `Gatsbyjs` you will see that this import is optional
+  + Some of these frameworks also make using `semi-colons` optional

 ```
 import React from 'react';